hazrmard/hazrmard.github.io/blog_src/content/about/_index.md

 +++

 Hi.
 My name is Ibrahim.
-I am a Masters student at Vanderbilt University with a concentration in Electrical Engineering (EE).
+I am a Masters/PhD student at Vanderbilt University with a concentration in Electrical Engineering (EE).
 I also have a double major in EE and physics.